-Dog Walking: Dogs are allowed in the park as long as they remain on a leash.
+Dog Walking: Dogs are permitted in the park but must be leashed at all times.
 Please pick up and properly dispose of their waste.

-Fishing: Fishing is allowed in all areas of the park in accordance with DC Laws.
+Fishing: Fishing is permitted in all areas of the park in accordance with DC Laws.

 Hiking: There is over a mile and a half of trails on the islands to hike and explore.

-Picnicking: Picnicking is allowed in the park.
+Picnicking: Food and beverages are permitted in the park.
 Please remember to properly dispose of trash and recycling.
 No alcoholic beverages are permitted on park grounds, in accordance with DC Law.